 If you feel anxious or depressed, or if something just doesn’t feel right, know that you’re not alone.
+Help is available.

 At the Day Program you can expect:

-- Support with mother-baby bonding
+- Support with bonding with baby

-- Medication management and evaluation (if relevant)
+- Medication evaluation and management (if needed)

+Insurance plans typically cover this program; following an intake with one of our psychiatrists, we will review your insurance benefits with you.
 Call to schedule an appointment to see if the program is a good fit for you.

 The Day Program runs from 9:30 a.m. to 3 p.m.
 Monday through Thursday.
 On your first day, you will meet with one of the therapists to develop a personalized plan of care to meet your individual needs.
 Most people attend the Day Program an average of two to three weeks.